balvig/motion-hybrid/README.md

 ### Bridge

-The bridge is a small javascript connection between the web app and native app that allows you to use HTML in your web page to customize parts of the native app
+The bridge is a small javascript connection between the web app and native app that allows you to use HTML in your web page to control pars of the native app.

+All markup is contained within a div with id `motion-rails-bridge`

 #### Title/subtitles